Muhiuddin Khan

 Muhiuddin Khan (মুহিউদ্দিন খান; 1935–2016) was an Islamic scholar from Bangladesh and editor of Monthly Madina.
 Khan was also a Quranic commentator, journalist, poet, writer and translator.
 He translated for the first time tafseer Maariful Quran into Bengali.

 Early life and education

 Khan was born on 19 April 1935 at the home of his maternal grandfather in the village of Chhaychir in Pakundia, Kishoreganj District, Bengal Province.
 His mother's name was Mosammat Rabeya Khatun.
 Khan belonged to a Bengali Muslim family originally from Ansarnagar in Gafargaon, Mymensingh District.
 His father, Hakim Ansaruddin Khan, was an educationist and moulvi.

 Khan passed Aalim in 1951 and Fazil in 1953 from the madrasa.
 In 1953, he was admitted to Govt.
-Madrasah-e-Alia, Dhaka where he studied under Abdur Rahman Kashgari and other schoalrs.
+Madrasah-e-Alia, Dhaka where he studied under Abdur Rahman Kashgari and other scholars.
 In 1955, Khan received the Kamil degree in Hadith and in 1956 he got a Kamil degree in fiqh from the madrasa.